 In each Viewer there is only one filter that is active and all trace Events that the Viewer gets from the Collector will pass thru that filter.
-By writing clever filters it is possible to customize how the Events looks like in the viewer.
-The following filter in et/examples/et_demo.erl replaces the actor names mnesia_tm and mnesia_locker and leaves everything else in the record as it was:
+By writing clever filters it is possible to customize how the Events looks like you will see that the Filter menu in all viewers have got a new entry called mgr_actors.
+Select it, and a new Viewer window will pop up: